amplication/bookstore-blog/README.md

 We'll start out by creating two repositories as can been seen within the overview, a `source code` and a `cluster configuration` repository.
 Theoretically both could be housed in the same repository, but a separation of concerns is advised.

-The next step would be to setup the continuous integration pipeline to create the artifact, i.e. container image, that will be used as a starting point in the continuous deployment process.
+The next step would be to setup the continuous integration pipeline to create the artifact, i.e. container image, that are to be used as a starting point in the continuous deployment process.
 In this walkthrough we'll use GitHub for our repository as well as GitHub Actions for our pipeline.
 However this setup can be made in most popular version control/pipeline options.

 #### continuous Integration workflow

 Within the source code repository under the `.github/worksflows/` directory we'll create a GitHub actions workflow, which we name `continuous-integration.yaml`.
-This workflow will consist of checking out the source code, building the container image and pushing it to the GitHub Packages Image registry.
+This workflow consists of checking out the source code, building the container image and pushing it to the GitHub Packages Image registry.

 ```yaml
 name: continuous-integration